Thyroid medications — the dosing that requires precision

 Hypothyroidism, an underactive thyroid, becomes more common with age.
 The thyroid gland simply slows down.
 When this happens, the body's metabolism slows, energy drops, weight creeps up, and many people feel perpetually cold.
 Levothyroxine, a synthetic thyroid hormone, replaces what the body no longer produces.
 It sounds simple: take the pill, feel better.
 But thyroid medication works differently from most medications because the body carefully controls thyroid hormone levels.
 Too much thyroid hormone can cause serious problems, particularly in older hearts already working hard.

 Understanding the narrow therapeutic window matters because it changes how you support someone on this medication.
-Your elder needs to understand they can't just take extra doses if they feel tired.
+Your parent needs to understand they can't just take extra doses if they feel tired.
 They can't adjust their timing based on what they ate that day.
-The dosing has to be precise.
+The dosing has to be precise, and even small deviations matter.

 Here's where the first complexity enters: absorption.
 Thyroid medication doesn't work immediately.
 It needs to be absorbed into the bloodstream and converted to active form in the body.
 This takes time.
 But more importantly, absorption is affected by other substances.
-Calcium supplements reduce thyroid medication absorption.
-So do iron supplements, antacids, and foods high in fiber.
+The American Thyroid Association warns that calcium supplements, iron supplements, antacids, proton pump inhibitors, and foods high in fiber all reduce thyroid medication absorption.
 If your parent takes calcium with their thyroid pill, they might absorb only a fraction of the dose they think they're getting.

 The second complexity is individual variation.
 Two people of the same age and weight might need completely different doses of thyroid medication.
 Some people have more efficient conversion from the synthetic form to the active hormone.
 Others don't.
 Some people's bodies use thyroid hormone more quickly than others.
 This is why thyroid dosing is individualized, not standardized.

 This is also why regular blood work is essential.
 The doctor measures TSH (thyroid-stimulating hormone) and sometimes free T4 (the active thyroid hormone).
 These numbers tell whether the dose is right.
 For older adults, doctors typically aim for a slightly higher TSH than for younger people, meaning a slightly lower dose.
+The American Thyroid Association recommends a TSH target of 4 to 6 mIU/L for adults over 70, compared to 0.5 to 4.5 mIU/L for younger adults.
 This is intentional because in older hearts, having slightly less thyroid hormone is safer than having too much.

 The third complexity emerges when things change.
 Your parent has been stable on the same thyroid dose for years.
 Then something shifts.
 Maybe their absorption changes because they started a calcium supplement they forgot to mention.
 Maybe another medication interferes.
 Maybe their weight changed significantly, or maybe they developed kidney problems that affect hormone metabolism.
 All of these situations require dose adjustment.